mcellteam/mcell/libmcell/documentation/generated/subsystem.rst

 * | **compartment_name**: str = None
   | Specifies compartment name of this Complex.
   | Only one of 'orientation' and 'compartment_name' can be set.
-  | Corresponds to BNGL specification of a compartment for the whole complex '@COMP\:'.
+  | Corresponds to BNGL specification of a compartment for the whole complex '\@COMP\:'.
   | If a 2D/surface compartment is specified, the complex must be a surface complex and
   | orientation is set to Orientation.UP.
   | If a 3D/volume compartment is specified, the complex must be a volume complex and